FedRAMP Compliance: A Guide to the Authorization Process

 To start the authorization process, the CSP will collaborate with a 3PAO to go through a full security assessment and create the security authorization package, similar to the documents created during a JAB authorization.

-In the final step of the authorization process, the agency will review the security authorization package submitted by the CSP and publish an ATO letter if the CSP passed the review.
+In the final step of the authorization process, the agency will review the security authorization package submitted by the CSP and publish an ATO letter if the CSP passes the review.

 To register for the FedRAMP marketplace, the CSP and 3PAO will then submit the required documents and the ATO letter from the agency to be reviewed by the FedRAMP Project Management Office.